Addressing Differences Behind Cancer Inconsistencies: 2022 Advancing the Science of Cancer in Latinos

 Yamilé Molina

 Since 1990 there have been more than 49 community-driven interventions addressing breast healthcare in the US, 25% of which targeted Latinas.
 Most of these interventions were focused on screening, but others were centered on diagnostic care and treatment as well.
 The success of these studies was driven by multi-layered community networks.
-Such networks are composed of community nonprofits, such as health and social services; community venues, such as churches and businesses; community media, such as radio and kiosks; and community members, such as family and friends.
+Such networks are composed of community nonprofits, such as health and other services; community venues, such as churches and businesses; community media, such as radio and kiosks; and community members, such as family and friends.
 Interventions were conducted through cooperation between these community networks and academic-based staff, health workers, and community navigators.

 A New Way to Increase Breast Cancer Screenings

 Despite success with such previous interventions, questions remain regarding scalability and sustainability, especially when considering cost.
 In pursuit of these questions, a quasi-experimental pilot study was conducted, comparing two approaches for encouraging Latinas to obtain breast cancer screenings.1 The first approach, Educate, addressed participants’ breast cancer prevention and screening behavior.
-The second approach, Empower, addressed participants’ and their social networks’ breast cancer screening.1 Of participants in the Empower group, 72% received mammograms within 6 months of the intervention, while only 48% of the Educate group received mammograms.1 Furthermore, 41% of participants in the Empower group engaged more than seven family or friends, communicating the message about breast cancer.
-In contrast, only 20% of the Educate group did the same.1 Finally, 70% of the Empower participants communicated with a community member specifically about mammography, while only 48% of the Educate group did so.1 These results reveal the importance of focusing on individuals’ social networks as well as the individuals themselves when designing interventions.
+The second approach, Empower, addressed participants’ and their networks’ breast cancer screening.1 Of participants in the Empower group, 72% received mammograms within 6 months of the intervention, while only 48% of the Educate group received mammograms.1 Furthermore, 41% of participants in the Empower group engaged more than seven family or friends, communicating the message about breast cancer.
+In contrast, only 20% of the Educate group did the same.1 Finally, 70% of the Empower participants communicated with a community member specifically about mammography, while only 48% of the Educate group did so.1 These results reveal the importance of focusing on individuals’ networks as well as the individuals themselves when designing interventions.

 The Challenges of Scaling